d-fine/DatalandMCP/README.md

 After successful launch:
 - LibreChat will be available at http://localhost:3080
-- Open WebUI will be available at http://localhost:8080
 - MCP server documentation (Swagger UI) will be accessible at http://localhost:8000/DatalandMCP/docs

 To stop the services: